French Army on Parade in 1939

 The Dyle Line

-Meanwhile, the German 6th Army (19 divisions) and 18th Army (11 divisions) were charging south through Holland and Belgium to attack the Allies along the Dyle.
-Gamelin had positioned the French 9th Army (9 divisions) and the French 2nd Army (8 divisions) to the right of the advancing British and French units.
+Meanwhile, the German 6th Army (19 divisions) and 18th Army (11 divisions) were charging south through Holland and Belgium to attack the Allies in Belgium.
+Gamelin positioned the French 9th Army (9 divisions) and the French 2nd Army (8 divisions) to the right of the British and French units on the Dyle.
 The purpose of these armies was to protect the 1st Army’s flank and provide a link to units along the Maginot Line.
 The southernmost units of the 9th Army and all of the 2nd were situated to the immediate west and south of the Ardennes, a heavily forested area that the French believed to be entirely unsuited for mechanized warfare.
 Gamelin realized that the Germans might send infantry through the Ardennes, but the passage of major armored units and heavy artillery was thought to be practically impossible.
 Units assigned to the 9th and 2nd Armies and posted to this area were chosen based on his conviction that it was extremely unlikely they would become heavily engaged in the fighting, and a number of these divisions were reservist organizations of questionable quality and poorly equipped with antiaircraft and antitank guns.
+Gamelin believed that If these troops should come under heavy attack by German infantry, reinforcement could be moved up in time to provide necessary support.

 By May 12th Allied and German forces were fully engaged in central Belgium along the Dyle River line.
 The results were mixed.
 The Germans were the aggressors, but the Allies were holding their own.
-In fact, French tanks performed better than German armor in the Battle of Hannut, and Allied troops repulsed German infantry along the Dyle.
+In fact, French tanks performed better than German armor in the Battle of Hannut, and Allied troops repulsed German infantry all along the front.
 All seemed to be going as Gamelin had planned.
-The next day, however, a steel fist struck French armies on the right.
+The next day, however, a mailed fist struck French armies on the right.

-Large German units, including armored divisions, managed to push their way through the Ardennes virtually uncontested, and on May 13th they confronted elements of the 2nd and 9th French Armies along the Meuse River.
-The French regular units fought well and thew back assault after assault, but the ill-equipped reservist divisions had no chance.
-With few or no antitank and antiaircraft guns, they broke under the assaults of German armor and infantry combined with relentless attacks from German aircraft.
+Large German units, including armored divisions, managed to rapidly push their way through the Belgian Ardennes area virtually uncontested, and on May 13th they confronted elements of the 2nd and 9th French Armies along the Meuse River.
+The French regular units fought well and threw back assault after assault, but the ill-equipped reservist divisions had no chance.
+With few or no antitank and antiaircraft guns, they broke under the attacks of German armor and infantry combined with relentless bombing by German aircraft.
 The fearsome Stuka dive bombers were particularly effective against unprotected infantry.
 A hole was punched in the French line, and German tank units raced toward the French coast.

 The Germans then regrouped their armies in northern France for the final thrust.
 They now had better than a two-to-one divisional advantage, and the French had lost almost all their mobile, armored units.
 The outcome was not long in doubt.
 Weygand organized the defense skillfully.
 Within a few days, however, panzer units managed to bypass French strong points and break into open country.
 On June 10th Italy joined the war on Germany’s side, declaring war against both France and Britain.
 On June 14th the Germans entered Paris.
 On June 22nd the French capitulated.